 At the core of BlueConic are the profile properties that store customer or visitor data in BlueConic customer profiles.
 Profile properties receive data from various parts of BlueConic, for example from listeners that collect data, from customer input to dialogue forms, from connections that integrate with other systems, and so on.

-In various parts of BlueConic, you work with profile properties, which are the building blocks of customer or visitor profiles in the BlueConic customer data platform.
-To view or manage these profile properties, select More > Profile Properties from the BlueConic navigation bar.
+To view or manage profile properties, you select More > Profile properties from the BlueConic navigation bar.

 Organizing and managing profile properties

-All existing profile properties are shown in a navigation list.
-You can restrict the listed profile properties by searching and filtering.
+All existing profile properties are shown in a navigation list on the Profile properties tab.
+You can manage the listed profile properties by searching and filtering.
 You can even modify the columns displayed.
 See "Object Navigation" for an in-depth discussion of the navigation list and its options.

 Creating a profile property

 Profile properties can be created manually in BlueConic.
 To create a new profile property, click the [Add profile property] button on the Profile properties tab.
 Or, you can create profile properties as you are building connections, dialogues, or listeners.

 Define the following settings for a profile property:

 |ID||The internal identifier for the profile property.
 The identifier must be unique for each profile property.
 A valid ID may consist of letters, numbers, hyphens (-), and underscores (_) and must be at least one character long.
 Once saved, the ID can not be modified.|